Greenpeace files complaint against Total CEO, alleging conflict of interest

-Greenpeace and two other civil society groups have filed a complaint with a Paris prosecutor against Patrick Pouyanné, CEO of energy giant Total , alleging he abused his role on the board of a university to push the company's agenda.
+PARIS (Reuters) - Greenpeace and two other civil society groups have filed a complaint with a Paris prosecutor against Patrick Pouyanné, CEO of energy giant Total, alleging he abused his role on the board of a university to push the company’s agenda.

 The board of the prestigious “Ecole Polytechnique” voted in 2020 to allow Total to build a research and innovation centre on the university’s campus in Saclay, south of Paris.